terreng/cordova-plugin-open-app-link/README.md

 A Cordova plugin for opening a link only if there's an app installed to handle it.
 If there's no app that opens the link, it will fail.
 This is intended for use with cordova-plugin-safariviewcontroller, which has the unforunate side-effect of not respecting app deep links.

+**This doesn't work in the latest version of iOS for some reason.
+I'm looking into it.**

 ## Install
 `cordova plugin add cordova-plugin-open-app-link`